 When it comes to pain relief, so many people across the globe call upon anti-inflammatory drugs such as ibuprofen and aspirin, to relieve the symptoms of everything from headaches, backaches, and other muscular aches and pains.
 Whilst these medicines are really effective at relieving the pain and inflammation caused by a whole range of conditions, they can cause many adverse side effects, especially with long-term use.

 In fact, the side effects of the long-term use of anti-inflammatory drugs include, but are by no means limited to, nausea, diarrhea, gastrointestinal bleeding, hypertension (high blood pressure), increased risk of heart attack, increased risk of kidney cancer, and erectile dysfunction.

-But the truth is, natural home remedies such as turmeric can often deliver the same effects as these medications, without many of the potential side effects.
+But the truth is, natural home remedies such as using turmeric for pain relief can often deliver the same effects as these medications, without many of the potential side effects.

 Turmeric powder used for the tea

 So, how does Turmeric help with inflammation?